-Less than 1%
+^{} Less than 1%

-- (1) This table is based upon information supplied by officers, directors and principal stockholders.
-Unless otherwise indicated in the footnotes to this table and subject to community property laws where applicable, we believe that each of the stockholders named in this table has sole voting and sole investment power with respect to the shares indicated as beneficially owned.
-Applicable percentages are based on [] shares outstanding on June [], 2010. - (2) Ownership calculated in accordance with Rule 16a-1(a)(2) of the 1934 Act. - (3) Each of our directors and executive officers, other than Mr. Watson, is also a director or executive officer, or both, of Gladstone Capital Corporation, our affiliate and a business development company, and Gladstone Commercial Corporation, our affiliate and a real estate investment trust, each of which is also externally managed by our Adviser. - (4) Mr. Perrigo served as our chief financial officer through his resignation on November 20, 2009.
-Our Board of Directors appointed David Watson as chief financial officer on January 25, 2010. - (5) This information has been obtained from a Schedule 13G filed with the SEC on February 10, 2010 by Burgundy Asset Management Ltd. - (6) This information has been obtained from a Schedule 13G filed by Wellington Management Company, LLP ("Wellington"), and a Schedule 13G/A filed by Bay Pond Partners, L.P. ("Bay Pond"), and its sole general partner, Wellington Hedge Management LLC ("Wellington Hedge Management"), each as filed with the SEC on February 17, 2009.
+(1) This table is based upon information supplied by officers, directors and principal stockholders.
+Unless otherwise indicated in the footnotes to this table and subject to community property laws

+- (2) Ownership calculated in accordance with Rule 16a-1(a)(2) of the 1934 Act. - (3) Each of our directors and executive officers, other than Mr. Watson, is also a director or executive officer, or both, of Gladstone Capital Corporation, our affiliate and a business development company, and Gladstone Commercial Corporation, our affiliate and a real estate investment trust, each of which is also externally managed by our Adviser. - (4) Includes 3,966 shares owned by Mr. Brubaker's spouse with respect to which Mr. Brubaker disclaims beneficial ownership. - (5) Mr. Perrigo served as our chief financial officer through his resignation on November 20, 2009.
+Our Board of Directors appointed David Watson as chief financial officer on January 25, 2010. - (6) Includes 445 shares owned by Mr. Gerson's spouse with respect to which Mr. Gerson disclaims beneficial ownership. - (7) Includes 1,349 shares owned by Mr. Dullum's spouse with respect to which Mr. Dullum disclaims beneficial ownership. - (8) This information has been obtained from a Schedule 13G filed with the SEC on February 10, 2010 by Burgundy Asset Management Ltd. - (9) This information has been obtained from a Schedule 13G filed by Wellington Management Company, LLP ("Wellington"), and a Schedule 13G/A filed by Bay Pond Partners, L.P. ("Bay Pond"), and its sole general partner, Wellington Hedge Management LLC ("Wellington Hedge Management"), each as filed with the SEC on February 17, 2009.
 According to the Schedule 13G filed by Wellington, Wellington, in its capacity as an investment adviser, may be deemed to beneficially own, through shared voting and dispositive power, 2,185,245 shares held by clients of Wellington, including Bay Pond.
 According to the Schedule 13G/A filed by Bay Pond, Bay Pond and Wellington Hedge Management share voting and dispositive power with respect to 1,550,213 of these shares reported as beneficially owned.